simsab-ufcg/Promethee2/README.md

 0.5 1
 1
 ```
-Functions which use more of than 2 parameters must be follow _p_, _q_ pattern.
+Functions which use more of than 2 parameters must be follow pattern _p_, _q_.

 ### Out of Zone of Study